Finnish Quantum Agenda

 Who’s involved?

-The Finnish Quantum Agenda is written by members of the Finnish QST community.
+The Finnish Quantum Agenda was written by members of the Finnish QST community.
 They are quantum science and technology experts from various Finnish universities, research organisations, and companies.
 The preparation of the agenda paper is led by the Working Group.

 • Heikki Mannila, Professor, Aalto University (chair)